-- 10.1 The Chief Financial Officer will, after thorough review of any applications in terms of this Policy, be delegated to write off interest and penalties, subject to full settlement account, to the maximum of: - 10.1.1 In the case of a household consumer an amount of R10 000 per submission; - 10.1.2 In the case of a business consumer an amount of R20 000 per submission; and - 10.1.3 Any amount in excess of the delegation provided for in paragraph 10.1.1 and 10.1.2 above must be submitted together with a recommendation to the Municipal Manager for consideration.
-The Municipal Manager will, after thorough review of any recommendation by the Chief Financial Officer and in terms of this Policy, be delegated to write off interest and penalties, subject to full settlement of the account, to the maximum of: - 10.1.4.
-In the case of a household consumer an amount of R20 000 per submission; and - 10.1.5 In the case of a business consumer an amount of R50 000 per submission. - 10.2 Any amount in excess of the delegation provided for in paragraph 10.1.1 to 10.1.5 above may only be reviewed by the Committee to Monitor Debt to be written off and must be submitted together with a recommendation to Council for consideration.
+- 9.1.3 Any amount in excess of the delegation provided for in paragraph 10.1.1 and 10.1.2 above must be submitted together with a recommendation to the Municipal Manager for consideration.
+The Municipal Manager will, after thorough review of any recommendation by the Chief Financial Officer and in terms of this Policy, be delegated to write off interest and penalties, subject to full settlement of the account, to the maximum of: - 9.1.4.
+In the case of a household consumer an amount of R20 000 per submission; and - 9.1.5 In the case of a business consumer an amount of R50 000 per submission.

-11. APPLICATION OF PRESCRIPTION ACT
+10. APPLICATION OF PRESCRIPTION ACT